christ-offer/supastack-starter-pack/readme.md

 It is purposefully basic and not very fancy to provide a decent enough starting point to build from.

+It comes with two tables, profiles and posts.

+The profile table automatically creates a row when a user signs up.
+Profiles can be edited by the owner and are public to read.
+Posts can be created, edited and delted by the user who created them.
+And read by anyone.

+There is also a file storage bucket for files.
+Users are allowed to upload files to a folder that is named after their profile id.
+Anyone can read/download files.

 ## How it works:

 - The entire backend runs on Supabase (postgres / postgrest API).